Skouat/ext_paypal_donation/.tx/README.md

 ```

 ## TX Client Tooltips
+* The name of ressources in stored in `.tx/config`.
 * Use the option `-f` will force the download/upload of files.
 * Omit the option `-l` will download/upload all language files.
 * Omit the option `-r` will download/upload all resources files.